itayo/whathappened/README.md

 For a nice summary of `type`s and what they mean, please see [Understanding Semantic Commit Messages Using Git and Angular](https://nitayneeman.com/posts/understanding-semantic-commit-messages-using-git-and-angular/).

+## Emoji

+Adding the --emoji flag will add emoji after each heading in the changelog.
+Below is the list of emoji that are used:

+* Docs 📝
+* Features ✨
+* Fixes 🐛
+* Performance ⚡️
+* Refactorings ♻️
+* Other 🃏

 ### Examples

 All of the examples below are acceptable commit message formats: